MunawarRaza/kubernetes/kubernetes-docs - Copy/02-architecture/overview.md

 - Capacity and Allocatable
 - Info

-<b>1- Addresses</b>
+### Addresses
   - Hostname
   - External ip address:

-    - Typically the IP address of the node that is externally routable (available from outside the cluster).
+      Typically the IP address of the node that is externally routable (available from outside the cluster).
-  - Internal IP Address
+  - Internal IP Address:

-    - Typically the IP address of the node that is routable only within the cluster.
+    Typically the IP address of the node that is routable only within the cluster.

-<b>2- Conditions</b>
+### Conditions
 The conditions field describes the status of all Running nodes
 - Ready --> True / False / Unknown (if the node controller has not heard from the node in the last node-monitor-grace-period (default is 50 seconds))
 - DiskPressure --> True / False